Shannen Doherty's Breast Cancer Fight & Divorce

 Dr. Dana Chase, a gynecologic oncologist at Arizona Oncology, also advocates for cancer warriors to prioritize their mental health.
 She noted that emotional well-being has been studied as a factor in patient outcomes.

-If you’re like Doherty, focusing on your emotional health might look like traveling.
+If you’re anything like Doherty, paying attention to your emotional health might look like spending time with friends and traveling, two things she often takes to Instagram to share.
 Other people might turn to yoga, painting, writing, spending time with family or a number of different things.

 There are no right or wrong answers, but Dr. Chase says doing things that bring you joy is important.

 She recommends writing down ten things that make you happy and intentionally making the time to do those activities throughout the day.